ashishtele/ashishtele.github.io/_posts/2022-03-05-End_to_End_ML_Courses.md

 ## [Made With ML](https://madewithml.com/)

-As the repository states "Learn how to apply ML to build a production-grade product and deliver value."
+As the repository states, "Learn how to apply ML to build a production-grade product and deliver value."
 It is a great resource for software engineers, data scientists, and product managers.
+It has hands-on, intuition-first, software engineering, and focused yet holistic content.

+* Purpose
+* Data
+* Modeling
+* Scripting
+* Interfaces
+* Testing
+* Reproducibility
+* Production

 ## [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp)